📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Description The following key findings were obtained so far:

 - We have conduced phylodynamic analysis of virus found in 127 domestic birds and 35 wild birds.
-We have provided preliminary evidence that most incursions are originated from wild birds, but evidence of lateral spread between farm was also obtained.
+We have provided preliminary evidence that most incursions are originated from wild birds, with only small evidence of lateral spread between farm was also obtained.

 Description Ethnographic study on farmers' perceptions and implementation of biosecurity in poultry farms